GeekNoob04/FreeBie/README.md

 3. Commit your changes with clear commit messages.
 4. Push to the branch.
 5. Open a Pull Request against the main branch.

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 📬 Contact

-For questions, suggestions, or feedback, please contact us at [your.email@example.com](mailto:your.email@example.com).

 ---